-It's important not only for its role in shaping the rural settlements and landscapes we value, but also as a major economic driver in rural economies.
+It's important not only for its role in shaping the landscapes we value and rely on for our environmental wellbeing, but is also a major economic driver in rural economies.
 Agricultural production is essential for food security.

-Many of the jobs within the food supply chain are also regionally based, with wider socio-economic impacts for rural economies.
+British farms currently grow the raw ingredients for the UK food and drink manufacturing sector worth £121.7 billion ( in 2017), the equivalent of 6.6% of total UK GVA.
+Many of the jobs within the food supply chain are also regionally based, and support rural economies.
 This valuable sector needs more recognition for its economic value in town planning decisions.

-In response, the farming sector needing to increase its productivity levels overall, to innovate, to meet supply chain demands, and to maintain the Uk's higher welfare and environmental requirements.
+In response, the farming sector needing to increase its productivity levels overall, to innovate, to meet supply chain demands and to maintain the Uk's higher welfare and environmental requirements.

 How the planning system directs land use development and how this is subsequently managed can and will impact on the best and most versatile agricultural land and how farm businesses can operate in the future.
 Decision makers need to ensure that they both understand and value farming when determining all forms of planning application and preparing plan-led documents.